-You may have put all the care in the world into your housing application, deliberating endlessly over whether the roommate of your dreams is a neat-freak or a fellow slob, a go-getter or a shut-in.
-But we get all sorts here at the University of Chicago, so whether you end up with an instant BFF or a lifelong foe, here are a few practices and pointers to get you through the next nine months.
+Whether the roommate of your dreams is a neat freak or a fellow slob, a go-getter or a shut-in, it’s all about how you deal with each other.
+So whether you end up being instant BFFs or each other’s horror stories, here are a few reminders to get you through the next nine months.

 Speak early, speak often

-There’s an unspoken expiration date on the stock conversation starters; don’t expect it to go over well if you wait until November to ask your roommate (or anybody you interact with regularly) from where they hail.
-There are plenty of logistical discussions to get to—room temperature! sleeping schedules! bathroom supplies!—but nobody wants their roommate relationship to be all business.
+There’s an unspoken expiration date on the stock conversation starters; don’t expect it to go over well if you wait until November to ask your roommate from where they hail (pro-tip: it’s on your door signs).
+There are plenty of discussions that have to be had—Room temperature!
+Sleeping schedules!
+Bathroom supplies!
+Homework habits!—but nobody wants their roommate relationship to be all business.
 Being friendly with the person who sleeps eight feet away from you makes everything else about cohabitation easier, and it just might save you a nasty conflict later in the year.

-The business maxim “it’s better to ask forgiveness than permission” most certainly does not apply to sharing a room.
-Whether or not your co-tenant has had an unopened economy-sized pack of chocolate on their desk for months, stealing a break of that Kit Kat bar shouldn’t be your prerogative, even if you’re starving and the dining hall’s serving leftover tilapia that was already dry yesterday.
+The oft-quoted “it’s better to ask forgiveness than permission” most certainly does not apply to sharing a room.
+Whether or not your co-tenant has had an unopened economy-sized pack of chocolate on their desk for months, stealing a break of that Kit Kat bar shouldn’t be your prerogative, even when the dining hall’s serving leftover tilapia that was already dry yesterday.
 It doesn’t hurt to ask first, and if you make it a practice to extend common courtesy, you can expect your roommate to do the same.

 Time to bail

-As you’ll soon discover, your RAs and RHs are savants at helping everybody get along, so they may just have a few helpful tips for when the going gets bad.
-If even they can’t mediate a ceasefire between soon-to-be-ex-roommates, you can always abandon both ship and room.
+As you’ll soon discover, your RAs and RHs are savants at helping everybody get along, so they may have a few more tips if the going gets bad.
+If they can’t mediate a ceasefire between soon-to-be-ex-roommates, you can always abandon both ship and room.
 Contact the Office of Undergraduate Housing (6030 South Ellis Avenue, 773-702-7366) to get the ball rolling, but be aware that there’s a three week housing freeze to start fall quarter.
 After that, switching depends on your location, preferences, and the vacancies that open up.
-Switching rooms mid-year can be tough, but better that than spending nine months lusting after that second-year single.
-Having a roommate (or just your roommate) isn’t for everyone, so don’t let yourself get stuck in a bad situation.
+Switching rooms mid-year can be tough, but better that than spending nine months dreaming of that second-year single.
+Having a roommate (or your roommate) isn’t for everyone, so don’t let yourself get stuck in a bad situation.